Chen-Po/NP.ENS.KBDD/README.md

-# NEKBDD: a nonparametric ensemble knowledge-based data-driven genetic network construction
+# NP.ENS.KBDD: a nonparametric ensemble knowledge-based and data-driven method for genetic network construction

 ## Description
-NEKBDD is a Python library designed to construct genetic networks.
+NP.ENS.KBDD is a Python library designed to construct genetic networks.
 The NEKBDD algorithm can integrate knowledge-based (pathway analysis) and data-driven (statistical modeling) methods.
 It can summarize the network structure using available biological information, explore network properties, and generate a final ensemble network.
 It is a flexible approach that can assign various degree distributions for different scientific questions and construct networks without assuming specific data distribution.

 ## Install from PyPi
 ```
-pip install NEKBDD
+pip install KBDD
 ```
 ### The procedures includes the following steps (as illustrated in tutorial file):
 1. Import packages